Is Cerebral Palsy Incurable?

 the Intensive Home Program.
 It’s better to say that I was built out of it.
 The home program set the bar for how much effort, intensity, creativity, and commitment I invest in whatever it is that I do.”

-Ivan states that the physical and physiological program of The Institutes helped guide him in his life mission to help others
+Ivan says that the physical and physiological program of The Institutes helped guide him in his life mission to help others

 Ironically, the little boy diagnosed with Cerebral Palsy is now a top notch athlete studying and working in sports science, to help other athletes reach their physiological peak and full potential.
 He feels that the physical and physiological program of The Institutes helped guide him in his life mission to help others and better understand the human body and potential.